Department of Forest, Rangeland, and Fire Sciences

 Forestry is "managing and using for human benefit the forest lands and natural resources that occur on and in association with forest lands."
 These benefits may include values, services, or products such as stable human communities, aesthetics, biodiversity, recreational opportunities, clean water and air, soil protection, forage, fish and wildlife, medicinal and ornamental items, wood products, and many others.
 One-third of the nation's land area and 40 percent of Idaho's land area are forested.
 Present-day forest management requires professionals highly trained in an interdisciplinary approach that adapts to scientific developments and sociological and economic constraints while sustaining healthy forest ecosystems.

-The B.S.
-Forestry is accredited by the Society of American Foresters, the specialized accrediting body recognized by the Commission on Recognition of Post-secondary Accreditation as the accrediting agency for forestry in the United States.
+The B.S. in forestry is accredited by the Society of American Foresters, the specialized accrediting body recognized by the Commission on Recognition of Post-secondary Accreditation as the accrediting agency for forestry in the United States.

-Specific learning outcomes associated with the B.S.
-Forestry include developing the ability to:
+Specific learning outcomes associated with the B.S. in forestry include developing the ability to

 Bachelor of Science in Rangeland Ecology and Management